kamiyaa/alsanotify/README.md

 # alsanotify

+This project is closed.
+With the introduction of Pipewire, users should no longer directly interact with alsa and instead use Pipewire, PulseAudio or JACK.

 ## Description
 Command that changes volume of alsa as well as sends a desktop notification of the new volume